mesutkaya/mesutkaya.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am Mesut Kaya.
 You have reached my personal website.
-I am currently an independent researcher looking for job opportunuties.
+I am Postdoctoral Researcher at Aalborg University Copenhagen.
 You can contact me if you like.

 Previously, I was a Postdoc/Research Engineer at TU Delft, Delft Data Science, Web Information Systems, [Epsilon group](https://www.tudelft.nl/en/eemcs/the-faculty/departments/software-technology/web-information-systems/projects/epsilon-lab/).
 I have been part of mainly two different projects: (i) Fairness-AwareGroup Recommendations; (ii) Conversational Health in Social Media Platforms.